Saturday, October 3, 2020

 - 1200 (1230) 🚗 Arrival Home

-When Mike arrived we changed up our kit, geared up, and then headed to Newport Beach.
+When Mike arrived, we moved our kit between cars, geared up in our paddle wear.
+And then we departed for Newport Beach.
 The excitement was brewing!

-We surveyed the peninsula for the best spot to launch and in the end settled on the northeast corner.
+We surveyed the peninsula for the best spot to launch and, in the end, settled on the northeast corner.
 We were not the only ones out for a paddle.
-There was a group leaving on a tour and I suspect that it may have been a Norm Hann Expedition leave on a tour of the Howe Sound?
+There was another group setting up to launch.
+I suspect it may have been a Norm Hann Expedition en route to tour Átl’ka7tsem (Howe Sound)?

 The water was relatively calm as we set out.
-We stuck more to the centre of the sound though in hindsight it would have been much more interesting to explore the shoreline more.
-Next time.
+We stuck more to the centre of the sound, though, in hindsight, it would have been much more interesting to explore the shoreline more.
+Perhaps next time.

 We took the opportunity to slow down and take a few pictures around Watts Point.

-We cut in closer to the eastern shoreline after passing Watts Point and found an interesting crevice and waterfall to explore.
+We cut in closer to the eastern shoreline after passing Watts Point.
+Here we found an intriguing crevice and waterfall to explore.